n7tms/MarathonManager.py/notes.md

 ## TODO
 - [ ] Add the Lead & Last runner to the report screen
+- [ ] Create a view of runners that looks like a spreadsheet: bibs on the Y, checkpoints on the X; colored cells to show progress

 - [ ] Store adhoc bibs in an unknown course; list unknowns in a separate "course" (eg. 5K, 12K, Unknown)